Local Number Portability Best Practices

 Decisions/Recommendations

-At a minimum, Neustar recommends that all SPs start the application process with Neustar no later than July 1, 2002 to secure the necessary Neustar resources in order to comply with the mandated dates.
-A carrier cannot begin participation in intercarrier testing until the application process is completed.
+At a minimum, Neustar recommends that all Service Providers start the User application process (all paperwork associated with a Non-Disclosure Agreement, and a valid OCN that can be entered into the NPAC as a new SPID) no later than 30 calendar days prior to the start of any certification testing for this new SPID.
+A carrier cannot begin participation in any NPAC certification testing until the User application process is completed.

 Back to Top